Relevant legislation and authorities |

 38) May the parties get permission to implement before approval?

-No, the merging businesses must be run separately and independently until the merger has been approved and closed and there are no exceptions.
+No. The merging businesses must be run separately and independently until the merger has been approved and closed and there are no exceptions.
 However, normal preparatory reversible steps are not prohibited, provided that the parties are always mindful of their gun jumping obligations and, if competing businesses, take care of avoiding the exchange of commercially sensitive information until clearance has been obtained and closing has occurred.

 39) Due diligence and other preparatory steps

-Due diligence must be conducted in a way that prevents competitively sensitive information from being used for purposes other than assessing the viability of the merger.
+Due diligence must be conducted in a way that prevents competitively sensitive information from being exchanged or used for purposes other than assessing the viability of the merger.
 Competitively sensitive information should only be exchanged between competitors in a due diligence process with the implementation of standard safeguards (i.e., clean teams).

 An explicit exemption is not required for standard due diligence and other preparation measures without effect on the market.
 However, the agencies could request the information that the parties exchanged during their due diligence stage (i.e., email communications, access to the data site through which the information has been exchanged, amongst others), in order to determine if any gun jumping or unlawful information exchange has been carried out between the parties.